opendocsg/slw-judgments-backfill/2012_SGHC_109/report.md

 _You Xin v Public Prosecutor and another appeal_

-30     In _You Xin v Public Prosecutor and another appeal_ [2007] 4 SLR(R) 17, where there were appeals against both conviction and sentence under Rule 5, the sole defence raised by the appellants was that there was not an assembly of _five or more people_.
+30     In _You Xin v Public Prosecutor and another appeal_ <span class="citation">[2007] 4 SLR(R) 17</span>, where there were appeals against both conviction and sentence under Rule 5, the sole defence raised by the appellants was that there was not an assembly of _five or more people_.

 31     The appellants argued that as there was no specific time indicated on the video recording adduced by the Prosecution, it could not be said with certainty whether the alleged offences had taken place within the time frame specified in the charge.
 Further, the appellants submitted that the video recording had been tampered with to make it appear that they had appeared in an assembly when they had not in fact participated in one.
 In dismissing the appeal, V K Rajah JA held at [5] that: